BigSoftVideo/DOTEbase/clip-presets.md

 ### Editing a Clip Preset

+It is not possible to directly edit an already saved Clip Preset.
+There are indirect ways to achieve this goal:
+- One can simply delete the Preset and create a new one with the same name but with the new/edited elements.
-To edit a clip, one could create a dummy Clip, apply the Preset to be edited, tweak the meta-data and then save as new Preset.
+- One can also create a dummy Clip, apply the Preset to be edited, tweak the meta-data and then save as new Preset.
 The original Preset can be deleted.

 This is clumsy, but at present there is no Clip Preset Manager implemented.

 ### Strategies for using Clips Presets efficiently